Dean Hammond: Brighton & Hove Albion (loan)

 On 31 August 2012, Hammond re-joined his former club Brighton & Hove Albion on loan for the remainder of the 2012–13 season.
 Upon re–joining the club, Hammond stated his aim is to win over his fans, having previously upset them when he scored against his former club, whilst at Southampton.

 Hammond re–debuted for the club on 14 September 2012, where he made his first start and played the whole game, in a 3–0 win over Sheffield Wednesday.
 From that moment since re–debuting for the side, Hammond began to established himself in the first team at midfield position under Gus Poyet management, alongside Liam Bridcutt.
-It wasn't until on 28 November 2012 when he scored his first goal for the club since 2007, in a 2–0 win over Bristol City.
+On 28 November 2012 he scored his first goal for the club since 2007, in a 2–0 win over Bristol City.
 His second goal then came on 1 January 2013, in a 2–0 win over Ipswich Town.
 Despite being on the substitute bench on numerous occasion, Hammond went on to make 39 appearances scoring two times in all competitions in the 2012–13 season.
 Following this, the club allowed him to return to his parent club after it came to an end.